Xenecraft/xenecraft.github.io/_posts/2015-10-23-ip-to-domain-name.markdown

 <img src="/images/domain-setup/Step 5.png" alt="Step 5">

 Now, all your players can simply put in whatever you host record you have that is prepended onto the domain name.
-For Xenecraft, you can use play.xenecraft.com to connect to our server and join the family!
-If you thought this quick post was helpful, give us a shoutout and let us know if you'd like to see more from the team! <br>
+For XeneCraft, you can use play.xenecraft.com to connect to our server and join the family!
+If you thought this quick post was helpful, give us a shoutout and let us know if you'd like to see more from the team!<br>
 -<a href="http://twitter.com/ersgonzo" class="lightSig" target="_blank">light</a>
 <br>
 <img src="/images/domain-setup/Server Stuff.png" alt="Xenecraft Setting">